The Lazy Project Manager

 Description

 The workshop will follow the theme of understanding and deploying certain strategies for delivering effective sponsorship within your organisation.
+This is one of the key topics covered in our project management courses.

 Time

-• Physical Option : One day (or Half Day Executive Version)
+Physical Option: One day (or Half Day Executive Version)

 Audience

-• Project Managers
+Project Managers

-• Project Sponsors
+Project Sponsors

-• PMO staff
+PMO staff

 Overview